folio-org/okapi/doc/guide.md

-internal system architecture and provides a unified API that may be tailored to each client; it might also include core responsibilities such as authentication, monitoring, load balancing, caching, request shaping and management, and static response handling_ from the Message Queue design pattern to allow broadcasting of requests to multiple services (initially synchronously and eventually, possibly, asynchronously) and returning a final response.
+internal system architecture and provides a unified API that may be tailored to each client; it might also include core responsibilities such as authentication, monitoring, load balancing, caching, request shaping and management, and static response handling_: from the Message Queue design pattern to allow broadcasting of requests to multiple services (initially synchronously and eventually, possibly, asynchronously) and returning a final response.
 Finally, Okapi